How to make a rainbow pom-pom mobile

 Let’s get started!

-1. The first time I attempted this, I painted my rainbow freehand but didn't really like the effect because it was uneven.
-So I painting over it in white, and painted it again.
+The first time I attempted this, I painted my rainbow freehand but didn't really like the effect because it was uneven.
+So I painting over it in white, and painted it again, first lightly drawing in the arches with pencil.
 When working with acrylics over wood, a white primer base will definitely help your colours POP, especially if you’re using lighter shades and neons.

 Choose how many colours you want in your rainbow and measure out the bands along the bottom, in the middle and at the two mid-way points.
 I wanted 5 colours so I made marks along the rainbow about 1.4cm apart from each other.
 Then I very lightly sketched the lines so that I knew where to paint.